-Delivery of NBS' products and services is dependent on the availability and reliability of IT and operational systems managed by NBS or third-party suppliers.
-Additional significant investment will be required in the short to medium term to ensure that NBS' systems continue to provide ongoing stability and security.
+Delivery of NBS' products and services is dependent on the availability and reliability of operational systems managed by NBS or third-party suppliers.
+NBS invests in its operational systems (particularly in IT) to ensure that its systems continue to provide ongoing stability and security.
 There is also a risk of loss arising from fraud, a breach of security (including cyber-security), loss of key staff or damage to reputation.
 In addition to losses, operational failures could result in NBS operating or information systems failing or becoming disabled.
-These circumstances could affect NBS' ability to meet payment obligations to depositors.
+These circumstances could affect NBS' ability to meet payment obligations to investors.